How Important is Tire Rotation?

-Your tires are an essential part of your vehicle, but many people neglect them until it’s time for them to be repaired or replaced.
-To truly maximize your tires’ value and get a return on your investment, you should be taking care of them by rotating them regularly.
+Your tires are an essential part of your vehicle.
+Yet, many people will neglect them until it’s time for them to be repaired or replaced, leaving them at risk for a potential blowout or other types of costly breakdowns and repairs.
+Instead, to truly maximize your tires’ value and get a return on your investment, it’s vital to regularly maintain them, just like the rest of your vehicle.

 Do You Really Need to Rotate Your Tires?

 Regardless of the make and model of vehicle you own, most vehicles are recommended to get a tire rotation every 5,000 to 8,000 miles.
 This will also include any set of winter tires you may have.
 Consistently doing so is an integral part of the overall maintenance of your car.

 Some of the major benefits that come with regular tire rotations can include: